Brayan Moya

-Brayan Josué Velásquez Moya (born 19 October 1993) is a Honduran professional footballer who plays as an attacking midfielder or forward for Olimpia and the Honduras national team.
+Brayan Josué Velásquez Moya (born 19 October 1993) is a Honduran professional footballer who plays as an attacking midfielder or forward for the Honduras national team.

 Club career

 Moya made his professional debut for C.D.S.
 Vida on 23 August 2015 in the Liga Nacional de Fútbol Profesional de Honduras.
 He replaced Marcelo Canales in a 1–0 defeat against C.D.
 Victoria.
 He scored his first goal the following 19 September in a 2–1 win against C.D.
 Honduras Progreso.

 On 22 December 2016, C.D.
 Olimpia confirmed the signing of Moya.
 He made his debut – as a starter – for the club the following 8 January in the 5–2 home win against Honduras Progreso in the Clausura tournament.
 He scored his first goal for Los Albos on 7 October 2017, the winner in a 2–1 away win against Platense F.C.

 On 7 January 2019, Moya signed with Venezuelan Primera División side Zulia F.C.
 The following 17 February, Moya made his debut coming off the bench and scoring a brace in the 2–1 win over Academia Puerto Cabello.

 On 15 July 2020, Moya joined Angolan Girabola side C.D.
 Primeiro de Agosto.
 He made his debut on 28 October in the 3–1 win against FC Valientes de Maquis.
 He scored his first goal three days later in a 3–2 win over G.D.
 Sagrada Esperança.
 On 9 November 2021, Primeiro de Agosto terminated Moya's contract, due to a legal problem surrounding his previous club, Zulia, claiming that he still had a contract with them.

 On 14 January 2022, Moya returned to Olimpia.
 He scored his first goal in his second spell at the club, in a 3–0 home win against Honduras Progreso in the league.